AztecProtocol/engineering-designs/docs/faucets/dd.md

 #### Choosing the mint amount

-We expect that a node can build L2 blocks at 4M mana/s.

-This means the maximum mana it can take down in 12 seconds is 48M mana.

-Suppose that the mana base fee maintains an average value of 1e10.

-This means that we must not be minting more than 48e16 fee asset per L1 block.

-Suppose that a transaction to mint fee asset from the handler costs 100K gas.

-The block gas limit on sepolia is 38M.
+As mentioned above, we only need to prevent infinite minting (i.e. over 2^256).

+We can calculate the maximum mint amount based on the expected L1 block production rate, the expected L1 gas cost of a mint, and the amount of time we expect the handler to be live.

+Assume the cost to mint is 5K gas.

-That means that if a block were full of `mint` transactions, the maximum number of mints would be 38M / 100K = 380.
+Then if a block were completely full of `mint` transactions, the maximum number of mints would be 38M / 5K = 7600.

+This means that we could be maximally minting 7600 / 12 = 633 times per second.

+Suppose that we expect the handler to be live for a maximum of 5 years.

+Then we have a maximum of 5 _ 365 _ 24 _ 60 _ 60 \* 633 ~= 1e11 mints.

-Thus, the max we could mint per transaction is 48e16 / 380 ~= 12e14.
+Thus, the maximum mint amount is (2^256 - 1) / 1e11 ~= 1e66.

-But since we're probably off by a factor of 100, **we'll set it to 12e12**.
-That should be more the enough for a user to get started, but not so much that someone could bring down the network with zero effort.

-We'll need to monitor the mana base fee and the networks _actual_ max mana consumption and update this accordingly.
+But we'll err on the side of caution and use 1e42.

 #### Alternative Design